NorbertRuff/go-mcu-graphql_api/README.md

 <div align="center">

-I started learning GO and GraphQL, and wanted to give a try how they can work together, and this little project came out of it.
+This year I started learning GO and GraphQL, and wanted to give a try how they can work together, and this little project came out of it.

-You can register a user in a db using GraphQL, create, query the db with authentication.
+You can register a user in a db using GraphQL, query, mutate the db with jwt authentication.

 It uses PostgreSQL db in a docker.